Jason2Brownlee/AlgorithmAfternoon/content/help.md

 # Help

-Implementing algorithms can be challenging.

-This page provides some help.
+Implementing algorithms can be challenging at times.
+This page offers some help.

-## Tips
+## Coding Tips

 * Use your favorite programming language.
 Python is popular, why not start there?
 * Apply the algorithm to a standard test problem.
 Don't reinvent the wheel, there are hundreds of test problems to choose from (e.g. [function optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization)).